jcoady9/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: February 6, 2017

+**Today's Progress**: Fixed the 'value' parameter for the extension validator and added ugettext when ValidationError is raised.

+**Thoughts:** OK... now I think this will work for the next project...

+### Day 15: February 5, 2017

+**Today's Progress**: Found another bug, looks like I'm not doing something right when I try to validate the file extension is whitelisted.

+**Thoughts:** Looks like the unit tests did not cover everything, I'm going to do a little reading up on Django's validation process.

 ### Day 14: February 4, 2017

 **Today's Progress**: Fixed the unit tests, looks like the assertion was intended to be used with form fields not model fields.
 Added a custom form field the the SimpleAudioField.